isthatlowsonli/google_drive_file_analysis/AI.md

 ## Transparency

 This document is maintained to ensure transparency about AI involvement in the project.
 It will be updated as new AI tools are used or as the project evolves.

+## Privacy Notice

+This project uses AI tools for development assistance only.
+No user data or personal information is shared with or processed by AI tools.
+All AI-generated content is reviewed and validated by human developers before being committed to the repository.